HOME

 GENERAL TIPS ON MAKING MUSICAL RECORDINGS

 • LESS IS MORE !
 Less EQ, compression and other processing of tracks and/or sounds is generally better.
 Mixes are easier and perspectives more easily obtained.
 First use a microphone that gets you closer to the sound you want, and place the microphone carefully.
 Any microphone is really dozens of microphones, because moving it just an inch or so changes the resulting sound quite a lot.
-Consider this: moving a microphone one inch along the face of an acoustic guitar, makes a much bigger sound difference than the difference between the sound of an $800 Mini-Me recording into a laptop with the $349 Adobe Audition™ DAW, and the sound of any $10,000 mic pre and $20,000 worth of Protools HD™ with plug-ins system, recording into a studio complex disk raid system.
+Consider this: moving a microphone one inch along the face of an acoustic guitar, makes a much bigger sound difference than the difference between the sound of a $150 all-in-one audio interface like the Tascam 144 recording into a laptop even with free recording software, and the sound of any $10,000 mic pre and $50,000 worth of Protools HD™ and plug ins, recording into a studio complex disk raid system.
+For you older readers, more than the difference between a $200 Mackie mixer and a $half-million SSL console.
+Way more.

-• NEVER, EVER record using any kind of compressor, limiter, processor, effects or reverb.
+• NEVER, EVER record using any kind of EQ or effects.
 Get it clean first, and mess with it later.
 Once you record through some black box, effect, reverb or processing, you can never remove the damage done to the signal.
 The raw signal, on the other hand, can be copied and processed to your heart's content without ever destroying the original clean recording.
 If the performer needs to hear effects or reverb in their headphones, make sure that headphone feed is the only place the effects are happening.

 • Stereo can work for you.
-Don't be afraid to pan things and try out position between left and right as a tool for getting sound images out of the way of themselves.
+Don't be afraid to pan things and try out position between left and right as a tool for getting sound images out of the way of one another.

 • CHECK IT IN MONO !
 Don't get embarrassed by forgetting to check how it will translate through one speaker, TV or AM radio.
 Don't get sued by clients because you never asked how the finished recording was going to be used.

 • DON'T DESTROY IT WITH COMPRESSION ! ! !
-Why would you be so stupid as to crush the life out of your music or production to make it loud?
 People have volume controls!
 Radio stations are going to crush it anyway!
-So don't be a sucker and a victim of the loudness wars that only serve to destroy artistic intent and ruin any chance of your product sounding good.
+So don't be a sucker and a casualty of the loudness wars that only serve to destroy artistic intent and ruin any chance of your product sounding good.
+Lars Ulrich is a deaf narcississtic fool, don't believe what deaf fools tell you about how things sound.
+Use your own ears.